 Here is what you need to know when you decide to follow this approach.
 What we are doing behind the scenes is to mount that ExpressJS application to the Parse Server Router.
 As you can see in the example we have defined a custom

-If you want to access this route you just need to do a GET request to the following URL:
+If you want to access these routes you just need to do a GET request to the following URL:

 Yes, it's that simple :)